-Maricruz Menchero is a Spanish speaking, Mexican-American actress, architect, and athlete.
+Maricruz Menchero is a Spanish speaking, Mexican-American actress, architect, and artist.
 Originally from Southern California, Maricruz grew up in Texas doodling in travel journals, constructing mazes out of seat cushions, and staging highly dramatic plays with her dolls and stuffed animals.

 Favorite roles include Madame Desmortes, a 75-year old British biddy confined to a wheelchair, in Christopher Fry’s Ring Round the Moon and Melissa, an incredibly ambitious and troubled trauma counselor, in Eve Ensler’s Necessary Targets.
 Favorite musicals include Les Miserables and Fiddler on the Roof.